-Recently, Shah Rukh Khan completed 25 years in the industry.
-He has earned a lot of respect and admiration from his fans all over the world and the actor has worked really hard for it.
-Let’s take a look at the Major Milestones in Shah Rukh Khan‘s Career that made him what he is today!
+The Baadshah of Bollywood Shah Rukh Khan has completed 25 years in the industry.
+It was on 25 June 1992, SRK started his career with Raj Kanwar film which also starred Rishi Kapoor and Divya Bharti.
+SRK has earned a lot of respect and admiration from his fans all over the world and the actor has worked really hard for it.
+Let’s take a look at the major milestones in Shah Rukh Khan‘s career that made him what he is today!

-~ Fauji became Shah Rukh Khan‘s television debut in 1988.
+Fauji: Fauji was Shah Rukh Khan‘s television debut in 1988.
 This led to further appearances in Dil Dariya, Circus, Idiot and some minor roles in Umeed, Wagle Ki Duniya and an English-language television film In Which Annie Gives It Those Ones.
 Based on his appearances, he was even compared to the great Dilip Kumar!
 Read – SRK and his superstar fans

-~ As he moved from Delhi to Mumbai, he was quickly signed for four films.
+As he moved from Delhi to Mumbai, he was quickly signed for four films.
 His film debut was in Deewana in 1992.
-It was a box office hit and launched SRK’s Bollywood career; he earned the Filmfare Award for Best Male Debut for his performance!
+It was a box office hit and launched SRK’s Bollywood career; he earned the Filmfare Award for Best Male bebut for his performance!

-Nowadays, Shah Rukh Khan is busy shooting with the shooting of Rehnuma with Anushka Sharma, which we can’t wait to see.
-Here’s wishing him a very happy birthday and all the success in the world from Team Blog to Bollywood!
+Nowadays, Shah Rukh Khan is gearing up for his next release Jab Harry Met Sejal with Anushka Sharma, which we can’t wait to see.
+Here’s wishing him all the success in the world from Team Blog to Bollywood!

 You May Like: